Understanding Core Privileges Form Components & Best Practices

-- Privilege criteria should always be objective so that it can be consistently and uniformly applied across all specialties and providers.
+- Core privilege criteria should always be objective so that it can be consistently and uniformly applied across all specialties and providers.

 After the Required Qualifications, next is the actual Privilege Detail.
 Privilege detail should be written so that privileges with similar criteria and transferable skills are grouped together.
 Under Privilege detail the privileges are typically categorized as follows:

 Since the CMS requires that Core Privileges must be able to be modified, when formatting Core Privilege detail, it is imperative to ensure that the providers requesting privileges as well as the clinical reviewers making recommendations, are able to modify the Core Privileges.
 On an electronic privilege form, the privileges within the Core Privilege group would need to be listed out individually, so that each privilege detail can be “checked” or “unchecked” as opposed to on a paper privilege form where Core Privileges within a group/paragraph could be crossed out.